Septien/6.00.1x/README.md

 It will store a branch for each of the problems sets.
 The commits will have the information regarding to the problem added or solved, so you can checkout each one.

+This file will change within each branch, containing the descriptions of the problems to be solved.